CalebFenton/simplify/README.md

  -v,--verbose <LEVEL>            Set verbosity to LEVEL, default: 0
 ```

+NOTES: *simplify.jar must be built first.
+See the next section for more informations.
+       *Name of the jar may vary.
+After the build check the simplify/build/libs folder, copy its path and the jar name and paste the entiere path (under quotes) as executable instead of simplify.jar if java cannot locate it itself.

 ## Building

+**Linux/Mac users**
 Because this project contains submodules for Android frameworks, either clone with `--recursive`:

 ```bash